Cloud Vulnerability DB

 A community-led vulnerabilities database

 CVE-2025-11715 is a high-severity memory safety vulnerability discovered in Mozilla products.
-The vulnerability affects Firefox ESR 140.3, Thunderbird ESR 140.3, Firefox 143, and Thunderbird 143.
-It was disclosed on October 14, 2025, and fixed in Firefox 144, Firefox ESR 140.4, Thunderbird 144, and Thunderbird ESR 140.4 (Mozilla Advisory).
+The vulnerability was identified in Firefox ESR 140.3, Thunderbird ESR 140.3, Firefox 143, and Thunderbird 143, with disclosure occurring on October 14, 2025.
+The issue affects Firefox versions prior to 144, Firefox ESR versions before 140.4, Thunderbird versions before 144, and Thunderbird ESR versions before 140.4 (Mozilla Security).

 Source: This report was generated using AI